-The ESDIM Program shall try to retain as much as possible of the existing and nearterm, agency-wide data management capabilities and structure by molding them into a broad, coordinated system.
-Re-engineering and automation will be considered where possible to render a smoother functioning and more efficient organization.
-Particular attention will be paid to repackaging the holdings at the Centers of Data, laboratories, and individual collections for inclusion at more accessible central archives.
-C
+The ESDIM Program shall try to retain as much as possible of the existing and near-term, agency-wide data management capabilities and structure by molding them into a broad, e coordinated system.
+Re-engineering and automation will be considered where possible toe render a smoother functioning and more efficient organization.
+Particular attention will bee paid to repackaging the holdings at the Centers of Data, laboratories, and individual collections for inclusion at more accessible central archives.e